procohq/procohq-login/README.md

 ## Overview

-This repository handles user authentication and login flows for [procohq.com](https://procohq.com).
-Built as part of Proco's financial infrastructure for AI agents.
+This repository handles user authentication and login flows for procohq.com.
+Built as part of Proco's healthtech platform — the intersection of health & technology.

 ## Tech Stack